fengredrum/tiny-gif-converter/README.md

 $ python main.py
 ```

-I may release an executable file in the future, sorry for the inconvenience so far.
+I may release an executable file in the future, sorry for the inconvenience for now.

+Some files are provided in the sample folder just for testing.
+They are from [T.E.D.D.
+1104](https://github.com/ikergarcia1996/Self-Driving-Car-in-Video-Games) and an [ICLR 2020 paper](https://openreview.net/pdf?id=SyxrxR4KPS) respectively.

 ## Overview